julianstoerig/zettelkasten/The Model Thinker_ What You Nee - Scott E. Page.md

----

----

----

-### Copyright

-Copyright © 2018 by Scott E. Page Cover design by Chin-Yee Lai Cover © 2018 Hachette Book Group, Inc.

-Hachette Book Group supports the right to free expression and the value of copyright.
-The purpose of copyright is to encourage writers and artists to produce the creative works that enrich our culture.

-The scanning, uploading, and distribution of this book without permission is a theft of the author’s intellectual property.
-If you would like permission to use material from the book (other than for review purposes), please contact permissions@hbgusa.com.
-Thank you for your support of the author’s rights.

-Basic Books Hachette Book Group 290 Avenue of the Americas, New York, NY 10104 [http://www.basicbooks.com](http://www.basicbooks.com)

 First Edition: November 2018

 Published by Basic Books, an imprint of Perseus Books, LLC, a subsidiary of Hachette Book Group, Inc. The Basic Books name and logo is a trademark of the Hachette Book Group.